alvinrach/financial-tech-prediction/README.md

 So you sum those Calculation and divide by 4 as N we got logloss 1.06.
 Range [0,∞] the lower the better.

+### Shap Values

+Shap values are examined to assess:
+1. **Feature Importance**
+Finance risky, a feature from interpreting user apps has been one of the most important feature.
+A person that has other loan app is constituting to the prediction result.

+2. **Explaining a Bad/Good Person**
+This is important to explain to the user why their application has not been accepted and what can be improved next.
+Although not all things will be opened to user to prevent misuse like data falsification.

+3. **Nonlinearity & Interaction in Test Data**
+Sometimes a feature need to be combined and compared with another feature to see the real relationship to the prediction result.

 ### Result

 The AUPRC we get is around 0.31.
 We choose recall 80% and adjusted the threshold score.
 Out of 8205 sample, we reject 4120 people to maintain those recall by rejecting people having bad score more than 8.70.